Dog Breeds: Find the Right Fit for Your Lifestyle

 Dog Breed Directory

-Browse the breed guides below to learn more about some of the most popular dog breeds found in shelters and rescues throughout the Chicago area.
+Browse the Adopt a Dog Chicago‘s breed guides below to learn more about some of the most popular dog breeds found in shelters and rescues throughout the Chicago area.

 American Pit Bull Terrier